Claustrophilia (Confined Spaces)

 Cultural & subcultural evolution

-In practice, claustrophilia has had no independent subculture of its own.
+Claustrophilia has had no independent subculture of its own.
 It surfaces instead as a recognised flavour within established kink communities, sitting alongside mummification (tight full-body wrapping), boxing or cage confinement, and the broader "predicament" and restriction scenes.
-The contemporary clinical consensus, reflected in the DSM-5-TR and the depathologisation of consensual kink, treats such an interest as a paraphilia of no clinical concern unless it causes distress or harm.
+The contemporary clinical consensus, reflected in the DSM-5-TR and the wider depathologisation of consensual kink, treats such an interest as a paraphilia of no clinical concern unless it causes distress or harm.

 In practice